Meet Anna

 Nothing much has changed essentially.

-Now I am working with several magazines as a photographer, journalist and I am developing of culinary series too, having done a lot of work for Seasons Magazine (Netherlands) over the past years, and several other magazines in the Netherlands, UK and Sweden.
+Now I work with several magazines as a photographer, journalist and I am developing of culinary series too, having done a lot of work for Seasons Magazine (Netherlands) over the past years, and several other magazines in the Netherlands, UK and Sweden.
 You can find a selection of my publications here:

 Back to Top